 House Bill No. introduced by K. Seekins-Crowe aims to provide compensation for individuals wrongfully convicted of felony crimes and subsequently exonerated.
 The bill establishes a clear procedure for filing and determining petitions for compensation, defining key terms such as "claimant" and "imprisonment."
-It requires claimants to present reliable evidence of their innocence and to waive any other remedies related to their wrongful conviction.
-The legislation also provides a transition assistance grant of $5,000 while claims are pending, outlines the expungement of wrongful convictions, and sets damages at $80,000 for each year of imprisonment, along with additional benefits like tuition assistance and medical insurance.
+It requires claimants to waive any other remedies related to their wrongful conviction and provides a transition assistance grant of $5,000 while claims are pending.
+Compensation will not be awarded for convictions related to crimes that are now legal.
+The bill also outlines the process for expungement of wrongful convictions, increases the county's contribution towards damages from 50% to 75%, and establishes an exoneree compensation fund to manage payments, which include $80,000 for each year of wrongful imprisonment and additional compensation for time served on parole or probation.

 Statutes affected: LC Text: 46-23-1041